 - Attention Deficit...
-Ooh, Shiny!: Mei has a short attention span regarding anything that doesn't involve her babies.
+Ooh, Shiny!: She has a short attention span regarding anything that doesn't involve her babies.

 - Attention Whore: Not for herself or her own Quirk, unlike the students in the Department of Heroics.
 Rather, her goal in the sports festival is to show off her "cute little babies" and get the attention of a big company.
 Her "fight" with Iida during the tournament is nothing but ten minutes of showing off her inventions before conceding the match.

-- Awesome, but Impractical: Some of her ideas and inventions are downright ridiculous... or break too easily... or explode.
+- Awesome, but Impractical: Some of her ideas and inventions are either downright ridiculous, break too easily, or explode.

-- Bunny-Ears Lawyer: Mei may be a bit scatterbrained and she may have some seriously skewed priorities but there is no denying that she is a brilliant inventor.
-Her teacher even states that while she gets on his nerves the hero department kids would do well to befriend her because when it comes to inventing she has no equal.
+- Bunny-Ears Lawyer: She may be a bit scatterbrained and she may have some seriously skewed priorities but there is no denying that she is a brilliant inventor.
+Power Loader even states that while she gets on his nerves, the hero department students would do well to befriend her because when it comes to inventing she has no equal.

 - Crazy-Prepared: She has a veritable treasure trove (or depending on the individual, one great big oversized junk drawer) of inventions just lying around at school to accommodate nearly any kind of situation.